Skip to content

 Planning Act

-• The HAAPOLA Act amended the Planning Act to allow the Planning Minister to declare a development application for SFD if:
+• Provisions within the Planning Act allow the Planning Minister to declare a development application for SFD if:

 • the application assists in the delivery of development that is a State priority,